 The Faith is so simple if we let it be itself, and so powerful to attract, transform and save if we simply trust it and trust Jesus to do what He promised.
 We were simply called to preach; He'll take care of the rest.
 If we take Him at His word, then away for ever with any Catholicism that denies the fundamental truths and traditions of the Faith, for not only is it disobedience, but it will not win any converts.
 It will actually drive them away.
 Why do you think so many people are leaving the Church while the traditional parishes are exploding in membership?
 We all know, for it is self-evident.
 It takes an intentional act of intellectual dishonesty to not see the connection.
-Bring back Catholic Tradition in all its fullness, burn these modernist bastards at the stake (figuratively speaking, of course) and watch the converts flock in.
+Bring back Catholic Tradition in all its fullness and watch the converts flock in.

 As someone who went through RCIA in a liberal parish (although luckily not quite as bad as the one mentioned), it hurts my heart that there are other parishes that just encourage "talking about feelings."
 I never felt as if I learned anything from those classes - they were a practicality, because I had read the basics before deciding to convert, and they only talked about the little things.
 No doctrine, hardly any references to the CCC... and no mention whatsoever of any Pre-Vat2 history.

 I made the decision early on in my time in RCIA to go to my home diocese (which, when I think about it now, is very neo-conservative, but it's better than the one I'm in now) for confirmation, and without that hope I may have dropped out of RCIA.